cs640-fall20205/joins-activity-tejasai1/src/postgres/joins.md

 Questions

 1. Which customers are not included in the result?
+   Customers Carol & David
 2. Which orders are not included in the result?
+   All the orders are included
 3. When is a row included?
+   A row is included if it comes from Orders table with matching customer data included
 4. What is the meaning of RIGHT OUTER JOIN?
+   Right Outer Join returns all rows from the right-hand table and any matching rows from the left-hand table

 ---